scipion-em/docs/_sources/docs/developer/setting-a-production-environment.rst.txt

 Scipion deployments

 For single-user ("private") use, Scipion can be deployed anywhere; for example, in the user's home directory.
-On multi-user machines, the prefered location is /usr/local/scipion.
+On multi-user machines, the preferred location is /usr/local/scipion.
 In cluster environments, Scipion should be installed in the shared filesystem, so all nodes have access to it.
 In crunchy, for example, the preferred path is /gpfs/fs1/apps/scipion